 Issue: Factors 1 & 6; Alignment with other properly graded counterpart positions.
 The agency's rationale for assigning Level 1-2 was that because of the limited geographic coverage of the organization, its scope was more comparable to an "area office."
 However, the purpose of "scope" is to measure geographic and organizational coverage as it affects "the general complexity and breadth" of the program directed.
 Thus, the actual geographic area covered (in terms of acreage or square miles) is not in and of itself a determinant of program scope.
-Further, while the appellant's organization did not directly and significantly impact a wide range of agency activities or the work of other agencies, it did have this degree of impact on the operations of outside interests and the general public based on the organization constituting the core mission functions of the agency.
-Given visitation levels and the consideration that the park included premier tourist attractions nationwide and worldwide, impact extended beyond the local interests typical of Level 1-2 to the broader general public.
+Further, while the appellant's organization did not directly and significantly impact a wide range of agency activities or the work of other agencies, it did have this degree of impact on the operations of outside interests and the general public based on the organization that the park included premier tourist attractions nationwide and worldwide, impact extended beyond the local interests typical of Level 1-2 to the broader general public.
 Although the difficulty of work supervised was GS-12 base level, Level 6-5 complexity was not met.
 The grade was corroborated by consideration of alignment with other counterpart positions with the same functional responsibilities.